josh-wong/josh-wong.github.io/docs/about/index.md

 # About me

 Hey there!
-My name is <a href="https://github.com/josh-wong" target="_blank">Josh</a>, and I'm a technical writer and knowledge management specialist.
+My name is **Josh**, and I'm a technical writer and knowledge management specialist living and working in Tokyo🗼🗾

 I enjoy writing, improving user experiences, learning new things, and sharing knowledge💡